ChatterBoxIO/chatterbox/README.md

 # ChatterBox Client

-The **ChatterBox Client** is an easy-to-use JavaScript/TypeScript package that allows you to integrate your applications with popular video conferencing platforms like Zoom.
+The **ChatterBox Client** is an easy-to-use JavaScript/TypeScript package that allows you to integrate your applications with popular video conferencing platforms.
 With this package, you can deploy bots to meetings, retrieve real-time meeting events, and access live transcripts with just a few lines of code.

 ## Features

-- **Send Bots to Meetings**: Easily deploy a bot to your video conferencing meetings (e.g., Zoom).
+- **Send Bots to Meetings**: Easily deploy a bot to your video conferencing meetings.
+Currently, Zoom and Google Meet are supported.
 - **Real-Time Transcription**: Receive live transcripts of ongoing meetings.
 - **WebSocket Integration**: Get real-time meeting events such as meeting start, finish, and transcript updates.
 - **Customizable**: Set your own bot names and optionally customize API and WebSocket base URLs.